Shalom Auslander: Prose work

 In 2024, Auslander published FEH: A Memoir, which recounts his lifelong struggle with shame and self-loathing.
-FEH was a finalist for the Thurber Prize and the National Jewish Book Award.
+FEH won the 2026 James Thurber Prize for American Humor and was a finalist for the National Jewish Book Award.
 The Times named it one of their "Best Non-Fiction Books of 2024."

 David Sedaris wrote: "Huzzah for one of our most merciless humorists.
 Auslander's prose isn't just laudable, it's frightening."

 In 2022, the Woolf Institute at Cambridge University, England awarded Auslander's essay on the life and work of Franz Kafka, "The Day Kafka Killed His iPhone", the Peter Gilbert Prize.
 The essay discusses Kafka's paradoxical need to be both involved in the world and removed from it to complete his work.